-Knowing how to glue a rear view mirror can play a vital function in providing safety for the driver and other occupants of a car or pickup truck.
-When a rear view mirror becomes detached and is no longer functioning, it is often because it has come loose from the adhesive that holds it to the windshield.
+Knowing how to glue a rearview mirror can play a vital function in providing safety for the driver and other occupants of a car or pickup truck.
+When a rearview mirror becomes detached and is no longer performing its purpose, it is often because it has come loose from the adhesive that holds it to the windshield.
 When this happens you can re-glue the mirror in 6 easy steps using just a few materials.

 Step 1 - Park Your Vehicle in Moderate Air Temperature

-Hardening of glue is sometimes affected by ambient heat.
-To avoid problems, you should park your car in a place where the ambient temperature is in a range between 50°and 70°F. If you're attaching your mirror during hot summer months, either park in a cool garage or wait for cooler evening temperatures.
+The hardening of glue is sometimes affected by ambient heat.
+To avoid problems, you should park your car in a place where the ambient temperature is in a range between 50°and 70°F. If you're attaching your mirror during the hot summer months, either park in a cool garage or wait for cooler evening temperatures.

 Step 2 - Mark the Mirror's Position on the Windshield

-With the glue residual removed from your windshield, use a marking pen to mark a spot on the outside of your windshield where you will adhere the mirror to the glass.
+With the residual adhesive removed from your windshield, use a marking pen to mark a spot on the outside of your windshield where you will adhere the mirror to the glass.

 Step 3 - Separate Your Mirror From Its Holding Bracket

 Some mirrors are secured in their holding brackets by a set screw, while others have a triangular piece that fits into the bracket between the two edges which hold the mirror in place.
 If your mirror is held by a set screw, back the screw out and separate the mirror from the bracket.
 If your mirror is held in place by the triangle piece, slide them apart and keep the mirror section within reach.